- National Code: SIT30816

 - Duration: 36 Months

-- Delivery Mode: Workplace Training
+- Delivery Mode: Workplace based training

 - Equipment Requirements: Student’s are required to have a Chef’s uniform, appropriate footwear and a knife kit.

 Based on the limitations of the workplace environment students may be able to undertake and complete some units at the fully equipped MCIE kitchen.
 The apprenticeship program allows your employees to learn the skills of their trade on-the-job.
-Upon completion they will have an under-standing of special dietary requirements and nutrition, food preparation, cooking methods and knife skills, food safety and hygiene procedures and menu planning.
+Upon completion, they will have an under-standing of special dietary requirements and nutrition, food preparation, cooking methods and knife skills, food safety and hygiene procedures and menu planning.